Who has authority to sign?

 How do the colleges determine what needs Legal's signature?

-Here is some guidance for determining what documents need Legal's review and signature.
+Once all the colleges have been trained on CLM, the list of exceptions will be noted here.
+Until then, here is some guidance for determining what documents need Legal's review and signature.
 This is not an exclusive list.

 - Agreements under which the District is committed to spend funds.